Review by Karl Verhoven

 This typifies Tsugumi Ohba’s twisting story.
 The likeliest exploitation from a writer who’s grown up with Western narrative traditions would be to highlight each death, whereas to Ohba’s plot they’re almost incidental.
 The suspense is generated by the presence of a super detective, a modern day Sherlock Holmes if you will, who makes leaps of deductive logic enabling him to learn much about Yagami and his methods if not the entire equation.

-Takeshi Obata’s so rapidly and efficiently characterises the cast they can’t be imagined as depicted by another artist.
+Takeshi Obata so rapidly and efficiently characterises the cast they can’t be imagined as depicted by another artist.
 The majority of everyday scenes are created via an admirably delicate ink line in panels that rarely play with light and shade.
 By contrast Ryuk is little but, memorably gruesome, illustrated with a manic stare and scary smile.
 Much of the drama occurs in Yagami’s room, which is seen time and again, but Obata ensures his panels of these scenes aren’t tedious or repetitive.
 The thought he commits to the art can be seen on the simple design with ornate elements Obata applies to the extremely effective covers on these editions.

 Ohba’s script is very clever, challenging our morality by extension, asking how far we’d go under similar circumstances.
 The methods of providing suspense alter, and by the end of the book most people’s opinions of a major character will have experienced a 180 degree switch.

 The pages will turn rapidly, and there’ll be a desire, perhaps a compulsion, to head directly for the continuation.
+Alternatively, there’s the massive All In One Edition collecting the entire story.